This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Beyond Red: A Guide to Rare Garnet Types and Colors

-Updated January 27, 2026 to reflect current information.
+Updated June 12, 2026 to reflect current market information.

 While garnets may conjure images of deep crimson stones, the garnet family extends far beyond a single shade.
 This group of gemstones spans nearly every color—vivid greens rivaling emerald, sunset oranges, delicate pinks, and even elusive purples.